White League: History

-Later in 1874, the New Orleans Metropolitan Police, established as a state militia by the Republican governor, attempted to intercept a shipment of arms to the League.
+Later in 1874, the New Orleans Metropolitan Police, established as a state militia by the Republican Governor William Pitt Kellogg, attempted to intercept a shipment of arms to the League.
 The League had entered the city to try to take over state government, in the aftermath of the disputed 1872 gubernatorial election.
 In the subsequent Battle of Liberty Place on September 14, 1874, 5,000 members of the White League routed 3,500 police and state militia to turn out the Republican governor.
-They demanded the resignation of Governor William Pitt Kellogg in favor of John McEnery, the Democratic candidate.
-Kellogg refused and the White League briefly fought a battle resulting in 100 casualties.
-They took over and controlled the State House, City Hall and arsenal for three days, withdrawing just ahead of Federal troops and ships' arriving to reinforce the government.
-Kellogg had requested aid from U.S. President Ulysses S. Grant; once the troops arrived, he was restored to office.
+They demanded the resignation of Kellogg in favor of John McEnery, the Democratic candidate.
+Kellogg refused, and the White League briefly fought a battle resulting in 100 casualties.
+They took over and controlled the State House, City Hall and arsenal for three days, withdrawing just ahead of Federal troops and ships arriving to reinforce the government.
+Kellogg had requested aid from Grant; once the troops arrived, he was restored to office.

-President Grant sent additional U.S. troops within a month in another effort to try to pacify the Red River valley in northern Louisiana.
+Grant sent additional U.S. troops within a month in another effort to pacify the Red River valley in northern Louisiana.
 It had been plagued by violence, including the massacres at Colfax in 1873 and Coushatta in 1874.
 The White League was effective; voting by Republicans decreased and Democrats regained control of the state legislature in 1876.